ane/observatory/docs/src/overview.rst

    C <- WS: ""HTTP 200 OK""
    deactivate WS
    deactivate C

+.. _async_warning:

+.. warning:: Asynchronous sending

+   Informing Observatory should happen *asynchronously* so that your application does not incur additional latency from performing a HTTP request or a MQ send.
+Otherwise, you may introduce a significant performance overhead.

 So, node ``web-server`` receives a HTTP request.
 A unique id ``abcd1234`` is generated.
 Webserver sends the information packet ``(web-server, abcd1234, T1)`` to Observatory, where ``T1`` is the current